Zhaoyilunnn/pyquafu/quafu/qec/README.md

 ## Overview

-This document outlines the design of the `qec` (Quantum Error Correction) module for the `pyquafu` library.
-The primary goal of this module is to provide a flexible and extensible framework for building, simulating, and analyzing the performance of quantum error correction codes under various noise models.
+This document explains how the `qec` (Quantum Error Correction) module works in the `pyquafu` library.
+The main goal is to give users a way to build, test, and study quantum error correction codes.
+These codes help protect quantum information from noise.
+The module lets users try different codes and see how they perform when there is noise.

 ## Module Structure

-The `qec` module is organized into two main submodules, `codes` and `decoders`, with foundational abstract classes defined in `base.py`.

-* **`quafu.qec.codes`**: This submodule will contain implementations of various quantum error correction codes.
-The design is intended to be general, starting with support for qLDPC codes and surface codes.
-* **`quafu.qec.decoders`**: This submodule will house different decoding algorithms.
-These decoders will process syndrome information to infer the most likely errors that have occurred.
-* **`quafu.qec.base`**: This file defines the abstract base classes for codes and decoders, ensuring a consistent API and promoting extensibility for future contributions.
+The `qec` module has two main parts.
+One part is for quantum error correction codes.
+The other part is for decoders.
+There is also a file with base classes that set the rules for how codes and decoders should work.

+The `quafu.qec.codes` part holds different quantum error correction codes.
+The first codes to be included are qLDPC codes and surface codes.
+The `quafu.qec.decoders` part has different ways to decode errors.
+Decoders use syndrome data to guess what errors happened.
+The `quafu.qec.base` file has base classes for codes and decoders.
+These base classes make sure that all codes and decoders use the same kind of interface.
+This makes it easier to add new codes or decoders later.

 ## Noise Model

-A crucial component for evaluating QEC codes is a realistic noise model.
-We will implement a `noise_model.py` module within the `qec` directory.

-The design of this noise model is inspired by Stim's circuit-level noise model (see [Stim's getting started guide](https://github.com/quantumlib/Stim/blob/main/doc/getting_started.ipynb)).
-The core idea is to apply noise channels to all data qubits at specific stages of the quantum circuit's execution.
-For example, a `before_round_data_depolarization` channel could be applied to all data qubits before each round of syndrome measurements.
+A noise model is important when testing quantum error correction codes.
+The `qec` module will have a `noise_model.py` file.
+This file will let users add noise to their tests.
+The design of this noise model is based on the circuit-level noise model from [Stim](https://github.com/quantumlib/Stim/blob/main/doc/getting_started.ipynb).
+In this model, noise is added to all data qubits at certain points in the circuit.
+For example, a depolarizing channel can be added to all data qubits before each round of syndrome measurements, e.g., `before_round_data_depolarization`.

-To implement the noise channels, we will reuse the existing classes available in `quafu.elements.noise`, such as `Depolarizing`, `BitFlip`, and `Dephasing`.
+The noise channels use classes from `quafu.elements.noise`.
+Some of these classes are `Depolarizing`, `BitFlip`, and `Dephasing`.
+These classes help users add different types of noise to their tests.

 ## Open Questions and Future Work

-There are several areas that require further research and development:

-1. **Mapping qLDPC Codes to Physical Layouts**: We plan to leverage the [`qLDPC`](https://github.com/oscarhiggott/PyMatching) library for the construction of general qLDPC codes.
-A key challenge is to establish a clear and systematic mapping from the abstract check matrices ($C_X$ and $C_Z$) of a given code to the physical qubit coordinates on a 2D grid, which is particularly important for implementing surface codes.
+Some problems still need to be solved.
+One problem is how to map qLDPC codes to physical layouts.
+The [`qLDPC`](https://github.com/oscarhiggott/PyMatching) library can help build qLDPC codes.
+But it is not clear how to map the check matrices ($C_X$ and $C_Z$) to real qubit positions on a 2D grid.
+This mapping is important for surface codes.

-2. **Generating Matching Graphs for Decoders**: For integration with powerful decoders like [`PyMatching`](https://github.com/oscarhiggott/PyMatching), it is necessary to construct a matching graph with appropriate edge weights that reflect the error probabilities.
-It is currently an open question how to systematically generate this weighted graph from a given circuit structure and our defined circuit-level noise model.
+Another problem is how to make matching graphs for decoders.
+Decoders like [`PyMatching`](https://github.com/oscarhiggott/PyMatching) need a matching graph with edge weights.
+These weights should show how likely different errors are.
+It is not clear how to make this graph from a given circuit and the noise model.
+This is something that needs more work.